 Nothing can damage a project more than a missed cut due to a dull blade.
 Your block plane should have a simple lock to disengage and remove the blade.
 Remove that and check on the edge of your blade to see if it is still flat and has not dulled.
 Sometimes the blade can be too damaged to be sharpened effectively, and you will need to replace it.
 Remember that not all new blades can be used out of the box, so check for sharpness before installing.

-The sole or bottom of the plane needs to be flat, perfectly flat, otherwise, the block plane will not perform accurately.
+The sole or bottom of the plane needs to be flat, perfectly flat, otherwise, the tool will not perform accurately.
 If it is not flat check with your manufacturer or online as to what steps you can take to flatten the sole without damaging the plane.

-Wooden block planes, especially Japanese style block planes require special preparation that will not be immediately self-evident.
+Wooden planes, especially Japanese style block hand plane requires special preparation that will not be immediately self-evident.
 Check the manual or online guides for your particular block plane before using it.

 Block planes can be bought quite cheaply these days and there are many off-brand copies available in stores and online.
 However, there are several advantages to purchasing a good quality one instead.

 1. Flat and Smooth Sole

 Having a flat sole is extremely important for block planes.
 We find that bad ones will often have soles that have imperfections or are bent in one way or another and it takes a lot of work to correct such things.
 The better materials found on good quality block planes can also help ensure that the sole remains flat even after heavy use and long storage.

 2. Sharp and durable Iron